What I Built

 This version of Briefcast works, but I still see it as an early production-style build.

-The next improvements would be moving the AWS setup into Terraform, adding a custom domain and HTTPS certificate, improving cost alerts, and deciding the final worker model.
+The next improvements would be adding a custom domain and HTTPS certificate, improving cost alerts, and deciding the final worker model.
 Right now, the worker can be controlled carefully, but for a real product I would need a cleaner strategy for when it should run and how it should scale.

 I would also improve the email setup, monitoring, and deployment process so the system is easier to recreate and maintain.